wooldridge/ml-certauth/README.md

   `openssl pkcs12 -export -in portal.cer -inkey portalpriv.pkey -out portaltest.pfx`

+  You will be prompted for an Export Password.
+Enter 'p' as the password.

   A `portaltest.pfx` file is saved in the root directory.
 This packages both the user certificate and private key as a single file.

 4. Copy the following files to the `ml-certauth` root folder: